 Not In Our Town’s mission is to guide, support and inspire people and communities to work together to stop hate and build safe, inclusive environments for all.
 BGSU and the City of Bowling Green are committed to the goals and ideals of this effort.

 We encourage all members of the BGSU and City of Bowling Green communities to join us in taking the Not In Our Town Pledge today and becoming involved in this effort!

 Bowling Green State University Core Values

 Live, learn, and build community without these values?
 Not In Our Town.

 Not In Our Town helps inspire, empower, and connect individuals and groups working together to counter hate, both online and on the ground.

-Meet the NIOT BG Co-Chairs, (l - r) LaTasha Sullivan, BGSU Co-Chair, President Mary Ellen Mazey, Leslie M. Galan, BGSU Co-Chair, Rev. Gary Saunders, BG Co-Chair.
+Pictured are, (l - r) LaTasha Sullivan, President Mary Ellen Mazey, Leslie M. Galan, BGSU Co-Chair, Rev. Gary Saunders, BG Co-Chair.